eisental/RedstoneChips/README.md

 After running craftbukkit with the plugin for the first time, a redstonechips.properties file is created in the server root folder with default plugin settings.

 You can change the block types used to construct a circuit by editing this file.
 Default values are gold block for outputs, iron block for inputs, and sandstone for the circuit body.

-Type is NOT case-sensitive and can be any bukkit block material name.

-NOTE: any already activated circuit will stay activated even after a change in the block types.
+Type is NOT case-sensitive and can be any bukkit block material name. any already activated circuit will stay activated even after it's block types are invalid.

 How to build an IC:
 -------------------